julez-dev/chatuino/doc/SETTINGS.md

 NO_COLOR=1 chatuino
 ```

-## key-binds
+## Key Bindings

-Key-binds are configurable in the ~/.config/chatuino/keymap.yaml file (config directory may be different depending on OS)
+Key bindings are configurable in the `~/.config/chatuino/keymap.yaml` file (the config directory may differ depending on your OS).

-An overview of the keybinds can be opened with `?` inside Chatuino.
+Press `?` inside Chatuino to view an overview of available key bindings.

 ## Custom Commands